-The European Medicines Agency has been working closely with health-technology-assessment (HTA) bodies since 2008.
-HTA bodies provide recommendations on the medicines and other health interventions that can be paid for or reimbursed by the healthcare system in a particular Member State.
+The European Medicines Agency has been working closely with health technology assessment (HTA) bodies since 2008.
+Regional and national HTA bodies provide recommendations on medicines and other health technologies that can be financed or reimbursed by the healthcare system in a particular Member State or region.
 Recently, they have been gaining a greater influence on the access of novel medicines to patients, mainly due to increased pressure on healthcare budgets.

 The Agency recognises that some new medicines that receive marketing authorisation fail to be reimbursed or used as expected.
-Cooperation between medicines regulators and HTA bodies is significant for patients, since it has the potential to increase access to these medicines and reduce the development costs for sponsors, by enabling the medicine development programme to be aimed at generating data relevant for both regulatory and HTA needs.
+A close interaction between regulators, HTA bodies and other relevant bodies is critical to enable patients’ access to important new medicines and hence for the benefit of public health.
+This aims to reduce developmental resources, by re-shaping and focusing medicine development programmes to generate data relevant for regulators, HTA bodies and other stakeholders.

 Interaction with European HTA bodies